uutzinger/camera_calibration/ReadMe.md

 calibrate_cp        :    CPU:   39.753 us   +/-14.521 (min:   31.100 / max:  202.900) us     GPU-0:  389.680 us   +/-20.924 (min:  356.352 / max:  617.472) us
 ```

-As can be seen, Numpy jit compiled with Numba has best performance if no other cacluations are needed as the GPU requires the same amount of computatino time but has additional copy overhead.
+As can be seen, Numpy jit compiled with Numba has best performance if no other cacluations are needed as the GPU requires the same amount of computation time but has additional overhead.

 ## Pre Requisites
 * Install CUDA https://developer.nvidia.com/cuda-toolkit